-You should expect that once home, you continue the physical therapy exercises and hip precautions you were instructed on before surgery at Pinehurst Surgical Clinic and during your surgery center stay.
 Your therapy will be tailored to the type of operation that you received.
 Regardless of the type of fixation used for your surgery, most patients can be weight bearing as tolerated, which means you can put full weight on your leg the day of surgery.
 Should unexpected bone fracture occur during surgery, there is the possibility you will have limited weight bearing for a short period of time, although this is not typical.
 While you are walking in the hospital, you will initially be using a walker, but you can advance to the use of crutches or a cane once you can master the technique.
 It is your personal preference whether you go home on a walker or on crutches.
-Prior to the discharge from the surgery center our physical therapist will be certain that you understand very clearly your discharge exercise program and have all the assistive devices that will help you cope in the immediate postoperative period.
+Prior to the discharge from the hospital, the physical therapy and occupational therapy departments will be certain that you understand very clearly your discharge exercise program and have all the assistive devices that will help you cope in the immediate postoperative period.
 You will be required to go home with the use of a walker for ambulation.